Crewe Alexandra F.C.: Player development

 As an early professional club in the late 19th century, several Crewe players achieved international selection, particularly for Wales.
 During the 20th century, however, Crewe had few stars.
 Welsh international Fred Keenor played his final league games for the club and his last international cap in 1932 was Crewe's first of the century.
 Some players started or developed their careers at Crewe before achieving fame elsewhere.
 For example, forward Frank Blunstone played 48 League games for Crewe in the early 1950s before a move to Chelsea and five England caps, Stan Bowles scored 18 Crewe goals in 51 games in the early 1970s and went on to play for Queens Park Rangers and England, and goalkeeper Bruce Grobbelaar played 24 Crewe matches at the start of the 1980s before moving to Liverpool.

 Crewe's conscious investment in young players began in the late 1980s when then manager Dario Gradi and club chairman John Bowler got the local council to contribute towards the costs of an all-weather pitch at Gresty Road.
 This formed the starting point for a youth coaching facility, which by the early 1990s was coaching 120 youngsters every week.
 In 1995, Crewe leased a 20-acre site at Reaseheath, near Nantwich, planning a £750,000 training and player development facility largely funded by transfer sales.
 In 1996, Crewe received a lottery grant to develop a youth coaching facility in nearby Shavington.
 By 2015, player sales had generated over £20 million which had contributed to modernising Gresty Road and developing Crewe's Academy, making it the only club outside the top two divisions to have a Category Two academy club; in 2022, it was ranked in the top 10 academies in England and Wales.
+In 2026, it transitioned to a Category Three academy.

 Players who passed through the ranks since establishment of the academy include England internationals Geoff Thomas and David Platt, Wales international Robbie Savage, and Northern Ireland's Neil Lennon and Steve Jones.
 These were all youngsters signed from other clubs, but the academy also nurtured Crewe's own trainees – most notably England internationals Rob Jones, Danny Murphy, Seth Johnson and Dean Ashton, plus Wales midfielder David Vaughan.